LeoValentim/cocoapods-assets-cleaner/README.md

 ## Usage

-Run `pod clean-unused-assets --assets-path=./path/to/Assets.xcassets` with `--assets-path` to indicate where is Assets.xcassets on your project:
+Run `pod clean-unused-assets` command with `--assets-path` to indicate where is Assets.xcassets on your project:

     $ pod clean-unused-assets --assets-path=./path/to/Assets.xcassets